indico/indico/indico/htdocs/ihelp/html/_sources/PaperReviewingGuides/PaperReviewingManagers/PaperReviewingManagers.txt

 The second step is setting up the options depending on the type of reviewing you have chosen:

-Options for Content reviewing mode
+Options for content reviewing mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - There are three statuses by default.
-You can add your own statuses that will be proposed to the Content Reviewers, when they have to give opinions about the paper's content, and to the Referee when he has to give a judgement.
+You can add your own statuses that will be proposed to the content reviewers, when they have to give opinions about the paper's content, and to the referee when he has to give a judgement.

         |image8|

-- As well, there is a way to add also reviewing questions in order to help Content Reviewers and Referees giving their judgements for the paper's content.
-The Referee will be able to see the Content Reviewers' answers and this will help him with the final judgement.
+- There is also a way to add reviewing questions in order to help content reviewers and referees give their judgement for the paper's content.
+The referee will be able to see the content reviewers' answers and this will help him with the final judgement.

         |image9|

 ------------------------

-Options for Layout reviewing mode
+Options for layout reviewing mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- You can add questions in order to help Layout Reviewers to give their judgments.
+- You can add questions in order to help layout reviewers to give their judgment.
 These questions are visible when they have to judge the paper.
 This will guide them to follow the layout criteria given by you (see figure as example).